Bhuvana908/i-Hub-Data-Research-internship/Object-detection-and-segmentation/README.md

 ---

 ## Learnings from the project:
-echo "1.
-Loading and using pre-trained YOLOv8 models" echo "2.
-Performing object detection and segmentation on images" echo "3.
-Saving and organizing prediction outputs" echo "4.
-Understanding workflow for deep learning image projects"
+-Loading and using pre-trained YOLOv8 models" -Performing object detection and segmentation on images" -Saving and organizing prediction outputs" -Understanding workflow for deep learning image projects"